 Found these kids playing, eager for some photos.

 Maddy, Mohsin, and I

 After spending some time there, we once again returned to the hotel.
 Maddy and I just relaxed while Shoaib decided to play cricket with some local kids on the hotel lawn.
-He asked me to join but I was in no mood for more physical activity after the trekking and driving around all day long.
+He asked me to join but I was in no mood for more physical activity after trekking and driving around all day long.
 I just sat in my room, relaxing and going through the photographs of the day.

 Dinner happened at Hotel Lolabi in the Sonamarg market, the same restaurant that we ate at the day before.
-It is one of the best places to eat in Sonamarg that serves delicious Kashmiri Wazwan.
+It is one of the best places to eat in Sonamarg which serves delicious Kashmiri Wazwan.